gehoumi/terraform-google-ciscoasav-vm/README.md

 ### Permissions

-This module use the default service account to create ASAv instance, and create an admin account for the users or any automation tools who need access the ASAv.
+This module use the default service account to create ASAv instance, and create an admin account for admin user or for any automation tools who need access the ASAv.

 The external SSH access to ASA management Public IP is protected by firewall rules.
 By default the firewall rule allow access only from the deployment workstation public IP, but you can override it with variable or hardcoded value if necessary.